amjjd/rustrast/rustrast-08/README.md

 ![Pretty nice shadows](./screenshot3.png)

 Unfortunately, this is a bit slow.
 At full screen, simple Gouraud shading took about 8ms per frame in total.
-With a 512x512 shadow map and no filtering, it's 15ms, and with a 1024x1024 shadow map and PCF, it's 18ms.
+With a 512x512 shadow map and no filtering, it's 15ms, and with a 1024x1024 shadow map and PCF, it's close to 19ms.
 Still, the difference in realism is well worth it, and watching the shadows move as the model rotates is mesmerising.

 Ambient jazz